Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

   - it makes it easier to find alternatives and get new ideas

 - Your mind is still yours.
 You can focus on anything you choose to.
+  - since your brain cannot grasp what is reality, you can choose what to believe in, and that will help you speed up or slow down your life
+  - check David R. Hawkins Energy Frequencies